In this Guide

 Queensland

 Queensland doesn’t follow daylight saving.
 The state stays on AEST all year.
 That means during daylight saving, QLD is one hour behind NSW and VIC.
-This means there’s no need to worry about when does daylight savings start if you live in Queensland.
+This means there’s no need to worry about DST if you live in Queensland.

 South Australia